influxdata/telegraf/plugins/inputs/postgresql_extensible/README.md

   # The script option can be used to specify the .sql file path.
   # If script and sqlquery options specified at same time, sqlquery will be used
   #
+  # the measurement field defines measurement name for metrics produced
+  # by the query.
+Default is "postgresql".
+  #
   # the tagvalue field is used to define custom tags (separated by comas).
   # the query is expected to return columns which match the names of the
   # defined tags.
 The values in these columns must be of a string-type,